-However, at the same time, you may be neglecting the stress that your loved one's addiction has on you.
-Chances are good your mental and physical health has been affected by substance use in at least one of the following ways:
+You may be unaware of the stress that your loved one’s addiction has on you.
+Chances are good that your mental and physical health has been affected by substance use in at least one of the following ways:

 - Sleepless nights worrying about the loved one.

 - Poor or inconsistent relationships with people in your life, including the addicted person.